Saadmrp1038/Clothing-Site-Scraper/README.md

 ## Categories Scraped
-Sraped data of 4 categories with a total of 30 sub-categories.
+Scraped data of 4 categories with a total of 30 sub-categories.
 They are:

 ### Men
 Coaty & Fatua, Footwear, Casual Pant, Formal Pant, New Arrivals, Panjabi, Shirts, Suit, T-Shirts, Wallets